Linear response for Sinai billiards with small holes: Coupling

-We will use the next result to show that the evolution of curves actually intersects the small squares \(Q \subset \cM \setminus \cS_{-N}\) of before.
-The next Lemma is a direct consequence of the known equidistribution of standard pairs for the billiard map, but notably similar statements of `finite mixing for curves' can be deduced by the mixing of the billiard map (after much more effort of course.
+We will use the next result to show that the images of unstable curves actually intersect the small squares \(Q \subset \cM \setminus \cS_{-N}\) of before.
+The next Lemma is a direct consequence of the known equidistribution of standard pairs for the billiard map.
+Notably similar statements of `finite mixing for curves' can be deduced just by the mixing of the billiard map (after much more effort of course.
 See e.g. \cite[Proposition 7.83]{MR2229799}.
-Note that the statement below isn't an \textit{immediate} consequence of mixing just because standard pairs correspond to singular measures.)
+Note that the statement below isn't an \textit{immediate} consequence of mixing because standard pairs correspond to singular measures.)

 \begin{lemma} For any \(\eta> 0\) there exists \(N>0\) such that, for all \(n \ge N\), any regular standard pair \(\ell\) and \(t \in [0,t_0]\), we have